devmilon923/Group-chat/README.md

 - **JWT Secret Key**: Located within the main file (`app.js`), set as `JWT_SECRET`.
 Update it for production environments to enhance security.

-4. **Preview URL:**
-- Access the application: Open http://localhost:3000 in your browser.
+4. **Access the application:** Open http://localhost:3000 in your browser.

 # Some others information about this project: